 The last few Parish Council meetings have witnessed some strong words over the lack of proper provision for pedestrians in Bunbury.
-The last meeting in February saw a large (for PC meetings) number of residents attending along with the Head of the Primary School in Bunbury.
-Their complaint was that it was difficult and dangerous for children and parent to get to school and generally to walk around Bunbury.
+The last meeting in February (2019) saw a large (for PC meetings) number of residents attending along with the Head of the Primary School in Bunbury.
+Their complaint was that it was difficult and dangerous for children and parents to get to school and generally to walk safely around Bunbury.

-Cars dominate our way of life in ways that it is not always possible to fully appreciate.
+Cars (and all motor vehicles) dominate our way of life in ways that it is not always possible to fully appreciate.
 Huge sums are spent on enabling people to speed more easily from place to place.
-The current government is (or claims to be) spending £23 billion on road schemes.
+The current government is (or claim’s to be) spending £23 billion on road schemes.
 A further £7.1 billion was also going to Local Government by 2021 for road maintenance and improvements.
 In contrast, the expenditure on walking and cycling is tiny.
 The government’s plans an extra £1 million to improve the number of children walking to school.
 Just stop and compare those numbers.
 Over £30 Billion for roads and £1 million for helping children walk to school.
 That’s a 30 thousand times greater expenditure on roads.
 While there are a number of inexpensive ways to encourage children (and parents) to walk to school rather than drive, I somehow doubt that that one million will buy many extra pavements or 20 mph zones across the entire country.

 Some argue that to keep the essential nature of Bunbury it is necessary to retain the open roads with pavements.
 We can share the space with cars.
 The village has had no accident that has involved pedestrians over the last 10 years.
 Furthermore, in the recent survey of traffic speeds in the village there were few incidents of speeding.
 All good arguments for leaving things alone.
 The implication being that nothing has really changed so nothing needs to be done.
 But something has changed.